Tim-TF/Timoty-Favre---en/README.md

 - Advanced use of **Microsoft Office Suite** (Excel, Word, PowerPoint, Outlook)
 - Daily use of accounting and ERP software (e.g., Sage, Ciel, etc.)
 - Financial data analysis and reporting

+## 🔄 Ongoing Learning
+- Continuously improving cybersecurity skills through labs and CTF challenges on **TryHackMe**
+- Regularly exploring new tools, techniques, and best practices
+- Goal: to become fully operational in a pentesting or cybersecurity role

 ---